olcf/olcf-user-docs/services_and_applications/slate/building_your_own_application/examples/minio.rst

  - MinIO running on NCCS filesystem (GPFS or NFS - exposing filesystem project space through the MinIO GUI).
  - MinIO running on a dedicated volume, allocated automatically from the NetApp storage server, isolated to the MinIO server.

 It is important to note that we are also launching MinIO in standalone mode, which is a single MinIO servers instance.
 MinIO also supports distributed mode, for more robust implementations, but we are not setting that up in this example.

-It is required to have a project "automation user" setup for the NCCS fileystem integration.
+For this exampe to work, it is **required to have a project "automation user"** setup for the NCCS fileystem integration.
 Please contact `User Assistance <https://www.olcf.ornl.gov/for-users/>`_, by submitting a help ticket, if you are unsure about the automation user setup for your project.

+This is not meant to be a production deployment, but a away for users to gain familiarity with building an application targeting Slate.

 Getting Started
 ---------------